sdejongh/sdj_remotetools/README.md

 `sdj-remotetools` is a python collection of tools working through SSH.

 ## Tools
-All tools handles SSH connection using Paramiko.
+All tools handle SSH connection using Paramiko.

 ### rcat
 Works like 'cat' command but for remote files through SSH